Pennsylvanian leaf fossils, Cagles Mill Dam, Indiana, 2011

 Modeled ancient environment of deposition by relating small scale samples to large scale plate tectonics by integrating stratigraphic, petrographic, and geochemical data along with zircon radionuclide dating, geochemical modeling, and sedimentary interpretations

-Managed and guided interns and undergrad students in the timely creation of thin sections and research.
+Taught and managed interns and students in the timely creation of thin sections by delegating work, resolving problems and disputes, and maintaining organization

-Butterfly husbandry, maintaining the exhibit, and interacting and educating the public as to the lives of butterflies.
+Butterfly husbandry, maintaining the exhibit, and interacting and educating the public on the lives of butterflies.

 Roberts, S., McCanta, M., and Dyar, D., 2018, Development of a Cr oxybarometer for glasses: An XAS study, Goldschmidt, Boston, Massachusetts (poster)